Mark Mexico

 Mark Mexico (born 21 May 1989) is a Papua New Guinean professional rugby league footballer who last played for the Sheffield Eagles in the Kingstone Press Championship as a forward.

 Playing career

 Early career

 Born in Lae, Papua New Guinea, Mexico played his junior football for Lae school Boys(Bungandi secondary school), local team Kamkumung Crushers before joining Intercity team the Lae Bombers, Enga Mioks, Master Mark City Rangers, Snax Tigers and Rabaul Gurias in the Papua New Guinea National Rugby League.

-In 2013, Mexico had a short stint with Redcliffe Dolphins in the Instrust Supper Cup.
+In 2013, Mexico had a short stint with Redcliffe Dolphins in the Intrust Super Cup.
 Afterwards, in 2014 Mexico joined the Papua New Guinea Hunters for their inaugural season in the Queensland Cup.